 Storage and handling of pesticides in their concentrated form poses the highest potential risk to ground or surface waters.
-For this reason, it is essential that facilities for storing and handling these products be properly sited, designed, constructed, and operated.
+For this reason, it is essential that facilities for storing and handling these products be properly sited, designed, constructed, secured, and operated.
+Although existing buildings are often used for pesticide storage, it is best to have a separate storage facility for pesticides, fertilizers and other similar products.
+Storing pesticides separately gives emergency response crews more options in dealing with fires and spills.
+Keeping equipment, employees, and records away from pesticides is always recommended where possible.